Overview and Purpose

 The Library accepts materials in good condition, including but not limited to, books, audio books and audio-visual materials.

-The Library does not accept magazines, encyclopedias, textbooks, audio cassettes, records or VHS tapes.
+The Library does not accept magazines, encyclopedias, textbooks, materials from other libraries, audio cassettes, vinyl records, multi-regional DVDs, multi-film DVDs (more than one film on a disc), or VHS tapes.

 Library staff evaluates materials according to the Library’s selection policies.